• Default font size

 • Joint-owner or co-owner of property

 When a jointly owned or co-owned property is let out, the owners must inform the IRD in writing that the property has been let out notwithstanding the tax positions of the individual owners.
-One notification only is required for each property.
+Only one notification is required for each property.
 The owners may use the Form IR6129 for notification.

 A separate property tax return (BIR57 or BIR58) in respect of that particular property will be issued by the IRD.